Lawyers, Guns and Money

 "Lawyers, Guns and Money" is a song by Warren Zevon, and the closing track on his 1978 album Excitable Boy.

+Zevon composed the song based on a real-life incident he had experienced while vacationing on Kauai.
+The "long day of improbable and grotesque mischief" prompted him never to take vacations again in his lifetime.

 Record World called it "rock 'n' roll at its angriest."

+Plot

+The story is told from the perspective of a man whose one-night stand with an undercover Russian waitress embroils him in Cold War espionage involving "gambling in Havana" and going into hiding in Honduras.
+Its title comes from the singer calling his father with the instructions to extricate him out of trouble: "Send lawyers, guns and money."

 Versions

 An edited version of the song was released as a single and this edited version is on the A Quiet Normal Life best of compilation on the physical CD and LP, although the lyrics on the rear cover are the full un-edited version.
 The digital download and streaming version of the compilation use the album version.

 Covers

 The song was first covered by Rick Derringer on the 1978 album If I Weren't So Romantic, I'd Shoot You and was released as a single.
+It was also covered by Hank Williams Jr. in 1983 for his album Five-O and released as the B-side of his single "I'm for Love".
 Meat Loaf covered the song on his 1999 live album VH1 Storytellers.
 It was later covered by The Wallflowers on the album Enjoy Every Sandwich: The Songs of Warren Zevon in 2004.
-It was also a hit for Hank Williams Jr. in 1983 (from his album Five-O, and as a B-side of his single "I'm for Love") and is regularly played live by Widespread Panic.
-It has also been covered by Micky & The Motorcars, with a recording of it on their "Live at Billy Bob's Texas" album.
+It has also been covered by Micky & The Motorcars, with a recording of it on their 2009 album "Live at Billy Bob's Texas", and is regularly played live by Widespread Panic.
+In April 2025, Zach Bryan covered the song at Stagecoach Festival.
+The Killers performed the song at Zevon's induction into the Rock and Roll Hall of Fame, using Zevon's own guitar.